 Certain line items presented in the consolidated balance sheets, the consolidated statements of income and the consolidated statements of cash flows have been changed as follows starting from fiscal 2015.
 These changes aim to reflect fairly the changing revenues structure of the Company and its subsidiaries on the consolidated financial statements, which has resulted from continued diversification in our business activities and also an increase in the number of consolidated subsidiaries acquired in recent years.
-Corresponding to these changes, the presented amounts in the consolidated balance sheet as of March 31, 2014 have also been reclassified retrospectively to conform to the presentation as of March 31, 2015, the presented amounts in the consolidated statements of income and the consolidated statements of cash flows for the previous fiscal years have also been reclassified retrospectively to conform to the presentation for fiscal 2015.
+Corresponding to these changes, the presented amounts in the consolidated statement of income and the consolidated statement of cash flows for fiscal 2014 have also been reclassified retrospectively to conform to the presentation for fiscal 2015.